The Best Non-Alcoholic Spirits for Dry January and Beyond

 Things to Consider

-• Taste: As mentioned above, recognize that you’re not going to get something that’s a 1:1 replacement for your favorite booze.
+• Taste: As mentioned above, you won’t get a 1:1 replacement for your favorite spirit.
+Treat non-alc options as unique ingredients.

-• Price: Most of these bottles are in the $30 range, though some are also available in individual cans/bottles, and sometimes the bottles are 750ml (fairly standard for booze) or 375ml.
+• Price: Most of these bottles are priced in the $30 range, although some are also available in individual cans or bottles.
+The bottles are typically 750ml (the standard size for liquor) or 375ml.
 There’s not a lot of variance, but if smaller sizes are available, you might want to test those out first.

 • Versatility: At their best, non-alcoholic spirits can be served on ice, as a base for a mocktail or even as a modifier in a low-ABV cocktail.